Jack Cummings (director): Producer

 Cummings made the Judy Garland film Listen, Darling (1938), which was only a minor success, followed by the Eleanor Powell musicals Honolulu (1939) and Broadway Melody of 1940 (1940), the latter co starring Fred Astaire.
 Cummings made Two Girls on Broadway (1940) a musical with Lana Turner and George Murphy, produced at short notice with available talent in order to fill a gap.

-Cummings amde two films with Powell and Red Skelton, Ship Ahoy (1942) and I Dood It (1943), both very popular, plus the comedy Go West (1940) with the Marx Brothers.
+Cummings made two films with Powell and Red Skelton, Ship Ahoy (1942) and I Dood It (1943), both very popular, plus the comedy Go West (1940) with the Marx Brothers.

 After the musical Broadway Rhythm (1944) with George Murphy, Cummings made Bathing Beauty (1944), the starring debut of Esther Williams, alongside Skelton.
 The movie was massively popular and Cummings produced several more Williams films: Easy to Wed (1946) with Van Johnson, Fiesta (1947) with Ricardo Montalban, Neptune's Daughter (1949) with Skelton and Montalban, Texas Carnival (1951) with Skelton and Howard Keel.

 Other musicals Cummings made around this time included It Happened in Brooklyn (1947) with Frank Sinatra; Three Little Words (1950) a biopic with Skelton Fred Astaire, that introduced Debbie Reynolds; Two Weeks with Love (1950), with Powell, Montalban and Renolds; and Lovely to Look At (1952), with Skelton, Keel and Kathryn Grayson.
 The latter film lost money due to its high cost.
 In September 1950 Cummings announced he would start up a production company with Roy Rowland but this did not eventuate.